 Why Agradaa has been imprisoned for 15 years with hard labour

-Why Agradaa has been sentenced to 15 years with hard labour
+Why Agradaa has been sentenced to 15 years hard labour

-Former traditional priestess turned evangelist, Patricia Asiedua Asiamah, popularly known as Nana Agradaa, has today (July 3, 2025) been sentenced to 15 years’ imprisonment with hard labour by an Accra Circuit Court following her conviction on multiple charges of charlatanic advertisement and defrauding by false pretence.
+Former traditional priestess turned evangelist, Patricia Asiedua Asiamah, popularly known as Nana Agradaa, was on Thursday (July 3, 2025) sentenced to 15 years imprisonment hard labour by an Accra Circuit Court following her conviction on multiple charges of charlatanic advertisement and defrauding by false pretence.

-The conviction relates to a widely circulated 2022 televised broadcast on her Today-TV channel, during which she claimed to possess spiritual powers to “double money” for anyone who brought cash offerings to her church, the Heaven Way Champion International Ministry located at Weija in Accra.
+The conviction relates to a widely circulated 2022 televised broadcast on her Today-TV channel (television) and on social media, during which she claimed to possess spiritual powers to “double money” for anyone who brought cash offerings to her church, the Heaven Way Champion International Ministry located at Weija in Accra.

 At least six individuals formally lodged complaints, although prosecutors believe that over a thousand people were defrauded during the single church event.
 The victims travelled from across the country, lured by the televised promises of miraculous financial gains which never materialised.